astrodiegog/cholla_lya_scripts/README.md

 # Power Spectrum Binning

 We would like to study cosmological simulations that have different expansion histories.
-A good probe for this will be to individually cosmological boxes using skewers that probe optically thick regions compared against skewers that probe the optically thin regime.
+A good probe for this will be to individually probe optically thick regions compared against skewers that probe the optically thin regime.

 We don't want to arbitrarily choose some optical depth that serves as the barrier between optically thin and thick, so instead we place skewers in bins of effective optical depth, and take the flux power spectrum for each seperately.
 Unaware of any specific optical depth to take seriously, instead of placing strict limits, we first allow for a range of optical depth and some number of quantiles to split these effectice optical depths into.
-After using the (slightly dated) `optdepth.py` file to calculate the optical depth, we can then bin and take the flux power spectra.
+After calculating the optical depth, we can then bin skewers and take the stacked flux power spectra.

 ## Quantile Binning

-The structure to run this code is
+The structure to group skewers by optical depth using some number of quantiles is

 ```bash
 $ python3 powspec_skewer_quantiles.py $SKEWERFILE $NQUANTILE $OPTDEPTHLOW $OPTDEPTHUPP -v